Download

 Help accessing this information in other formats or languages is available.
 Please see our accessibility and translation services pages for more information.

-We are sorry to hear that you, a family member, or someone you care for has been involved in a patient safety incident whilst under the care of the George Eliot Hospital NHS Trust.
+We are sorry to hear that you, a family member, or a loved one has been involved in a patient safety incident whilst under our care.
 It is important to us that we listen, understand and learn from your experience.
-The incident will be reviewed as part of a Patient Safety Incident Investigation (PSII).
-This booklet is designed to provide you with information about what to anticipate during this process and how you can participate if you wish to do so.
+The incident will be looked into as part of a Patient Safety Incident Investigation (PSII).
+This booklet gives you information about the process and how you can take part if you would like to.

-We understand that the investigation cannot alter the events in your case, but the primary goal of a PSII is to assist the Trust in understanding what happened, so we can learn how things can be changed and improved to prevent it from happening again.
+We understand that the investigation cannot alter the events in your case, but the primary goal of the review is to work with you to understand what happened, so we can learn how things can be changed and improved to reduce the chances of it happening again.

 The definition of a patient safety incident is:

-The purpose of a patient safety incident investigation is to identify what happened and why, so that we can try and reduce the chances of it happening again, in this case by using an investigation process.
+A patient safety incident investigation is to find out what happened and why, so that we can try and reduce the chances of it happening again.

-We will look at the circumstances that led to the incident, and review procedures, practices using a systems-based approach to identify areas that need to be changed or improved.
-The purpose of this process is not to blame the individuals involved but to listen, learn and make improves where necessary.
+We will look at what happened in the incident, and review procedures, practices or areas to better understand how these may have influenced one another.
+This will allow us to identify areas that need to be changed or improved.
+The purpose of this process is not to blame the individuals involved but to listen, learn and make improvements.
 Everyone involved will be treated respectfully and with compassion.

-As soon as possible after recognition of the incident you should be informed that the incident has happened and be provided with an apology.
-This is called Duty of Candour and is a legal obligation required by all Trusts to ensure they are open and honest when things have not gone as planned.
+As soon as possible after being aware of the incident, you should be informed that the incident has happened and be provided with an apology.
+This is called Duty of Candour and is required by law by all Trusts to ensure they are open and honest when things have not gone as planned.

-Once the Trust have identified that a patient safety incident investigation is the appropriate response, a lead investigator will be appointed.
-This will be a specially trained member of staff to lead the investigation, who was not involved in the care provided.
+Once the Trust has identified that a patient safety incident investigation is needed, a lead investigator will be appointed.
+This person will be a trained member of staff who will lead the investigation, who was not involved in the care.

 You will be contacted either by the investigation lead or an allocated main point of contact.
 They will introduce themselves, talk to you about the incident and the investigation process.